Shopify/tapioca/manual/compiler_activerecorddelegatedtypes.md

 ## ActiveRecordDelegatedTypes

-`Tapioca::Dsl::Compilers::DelegatedTypes` refines RBI files for subclasses of [`ActiveRecord::Base`](https://api.rubyonrails.org/classes/ActiveRecord/Base.html).
+`Tapioca::Dsl::Compilers::DelegatedTypes` defines RBI files for subclasses of [`ActiveRecord::Base`](https://api.rubyonrails.org/classes/ActiveRecord/Base.html).
 This compiler is only responsible for defining the methods that would be created for delegated_types that are defined in the Active Record model.